maddana/Jprogram/src/day5/ noteday5.md

 * If inner class is defined static then it is nested class.
 <br>
 <p> </p>
+## POJO
+* A class that allows to access the data is called pojo or java bean.
+*
+## ENTERPRISE JAVA OR BUSINESS JAVA

+The class which have only logic part.

+## Encapsulation

+* The data is hidden to the users
 Q Accept two number perform add,sub,mult and division without control Structure.

 Q. To accept student id and name if student id is created allow him to enter the marks detail.